 Back pain affects most people at one time or another.
-In the UK, it is the leading single reported cause of absence from work, and the primary cause of disability.
+In the UK, it is the leading single reported cause of absence from work, accounting for 40% of sickness absence in the NHS and overall it costs £10 billion for the UK economy.

 Almost half the adult population report low back pain lasting for at least a day each year, and it’s estimated that up to 80% will experience back pain lasting more than a day at some point during their life.